-- The removal of fire extinguishers describes the removal of a risk control that is no longer providing an overall safety benefit.
+- The removal of fire extinguishers describes a change in risk control that no longer provides a safety benefit.
 It illustrates a relatively simple decision made largely on the basis of qualitative analysis and expert judgement

-- The provision of signal post telephones when adopting GSM-R illustrates the complexities of decisions involving multiple organisations.
+- The provision of signal post telephones when adopting a Global System for Mobile Communications in the Railways (GSM-R) illustrates the complexities of decisions involving multiple organisations.
 It discusses the psychology of decision making, in particular the importance of framing the decision in the right way.

-- Formation of an infrastructure manager / railway undertaking alliance shows how structured workshops can be used to evaluate risk and identify safety measures when making an organisational change.
+- The formation of a close organisational alliance between an infrastructure manager and a railway undertaking shows how structured workshops can be used to evaluate risk and identify safety measures when making an organisational change.

-- Final drive failures illustrates how risk assessment and safety monitoring can combine to support the iterative design and implementation of safety measures.
-It also provides an example of a company deciding to go beyond its legal safety requirements to reduce its reputational risk.
+- The final drive failures example illustrates how risk assessment and safety monitoring can be combined to support the iterative design and implementation of safety measures.
+It also demonstrates how a company is going beyond its legal safety requirements to reduce its reputational risk.

 We would be grateful for your feedback.
 If you would like to provide comments or have suggestions for further worked examples please email firstname.lastname@example.org.